cyclefenix/cookbook/assets/texts/instantpot.md

 *Instructions:*
 1. Prep veg before hand
 2. Everything into the instant pot
-3. 15 mins high pressure, or used bean setting
+3. 15 mins high pressure, or use bean setting

 ## Red Lentil Soup